SoptikHa2/video-summarizer/README.md

 Google Chrome and chromium-based browsers are not currently supported.
 Mostly because it costs money to buy developer account.
 [Support me](paypal.me/stastnysoptik) if you like my work.
 If I receive 25USD or whatever google development account costs, I'll make a chrome extension.

+## How does it work

+There are two parts to this extension: frontend and backend.
+Backend indexes videos: downloads them via youtube-dl, extracts sound with ffmpeg and analyzes it with shell and awk (yes, the server is written entirely with gnu coreutils).
+Generally we seek parts of videos that are greatly below or above average sound of the video.
+This way, we can determine which parts of video are loud and which are silent.

+When frontend navigates to a page, it checks if there is a HTML5 video.
+If so, it hashes current URL (after removing uninteresting query parameters and such) and sends it to server, which determines if it has current video cached.
+Frontend may receive response, which tells it which parts of video are loud or silent.
+In the opposite case, a button in extension popup panel (the thing that appears when one clicks the extension button next to url bar) appears that allows user to submit video to server for indexation.
+This generally takes about ten seconds for short videos (sub-10 minutes).

 ## Usage

 There are multiple sections here in the repo.